Philip Mainwaring Johnston: Career

 Articled to John Belcher, Johnston was notable for his sensitive conservation and restoration work on many churches in the south-east of England and other historic buildings.
 He also designed 24 World War I memorials, was appointed as Chichester Cathedral's in-house diocesan architect and architect to the Stratford-on-Avon Preservation Trust.

 He designed several new buildings, mainly in the Home Counties, including churches, houses, vicarages and model cottages.

-His activities included the restoration of Poling Priory, Sussex, as a residence for his brother, the late Sir Harry Johnston; the restoration of Prittle-well Priory, Essex, for the Corporation of Southend-on-Sea; and research work at St. Helen's Priory, Bishopsgate, for the Leathersellers Company.
+He engaged in various undertakings, such as refurbishing Poling Priory in Sussex to serve as a home for his late brother, Sir Harry Johnston; renovating Prittle-well Priory in Essex on behalf of the Corporation of Southend-on-Sea; and conducting research at St. Helen's Priory in Bishopsgate for the Leathersellers Company.

 At Oxford in 1927 he gave expert advice to the Victoria and Albert Museum on an ancient wall painting then discovered in a house at Carfax; and in 1933 he was called in to inspect the ceiling of Jesus College Chapel, which thereafter was replaced by the present oak ceiling.

 In Surrey his professional work included the churches at Cater- ham, Chaldon, Charlwood, Compton, Coulsdon, Ewehurst, Stoke D'Abemon, Warlingham, and Witley.
 He was an advisory expert to the Surrey County Council.

 Johnston was vice-president of the BAA and Surrey Archaeological Society, and was "a pillar of the Sussex Archaeological Society".
 He wrote several historical works, although much was not published in his lifetime.